Alfresco/docs-alfresco/microsoft-365/latest/using/index.md

 3. Enter a name for the document, and optionally a description and then click **Create and Open Online**.

-    > **Note:** If you do not have the 365 Connector installed only the Create option will be visible.
+    > **Note:** If you do not have the 365 Connector installed only the **Create** option will be visible.

 4. You will be prompted to sign into Microsoft Online to open the newly created document in a new browser tab.

-    > **Note**: The document will be locked in the Digital Workspace.
+    > **Note:** The document will be locked in the Digital Workspace.
 A padlock icon against the document will indicate this.

+5. Once you have finished editing the document, close the browser tab.

+    > **Note:** It is recommended to always close the browser tab when you have finished editing a document.

+6. Navigate to the Digital Workspace, right click on the document you were editing and select **End Editing**.

+7. Set how you would like to handle the changes you made to the document in the **End Editing** window, such as including a comment about the edits that were made.
+Click **END EDITING** to finish.

+8. Your changes will be visible within the Digital Workspace.
+To preview the changes click on the document name and refresh the Digital Workspace.